tektoncd/triggers/examples/custom-resource/README.md

    http://<el_address>
    ```

-   The response status code is `201 Created`
+   The response status code should be `202 Accepted`

    [`HMAC`](https://www.freeformatter.com/hmac-generator.html) tool used to create X-Hub-Signature.